 \section{Abstract}

 In this paper, we study scalable $\delta-$level coherent state synchronization for multi-agent systems (MAS) where the agents are subject to bounded disturbances/noises.
-We propose a scale-free framework designed solely based on the knowledge of agent models and agnostic to the communication graphs and size of the network.
+We propose a scale-free framework designed solely based on the knowledge of agent models and agnostic to the communication graph and the size of the network.
 We define the level of coherency for each agent as the norm of the weighted sum of the disagreement dynamics with its neighbors.
-The objective is to restrict the level of coherency of the network to $\delta$ without \emph{a-priori} information about the disturbance.
+The objective is to restrict the network's coherency level to $\delta$ without \emph{a-priori} information about the disturbance.